 Just like his best friend, Bebe Rebozo kept a low profile for the next two decades.

 In 1979, Rebozo and Abplanalp used some of the same tricks they’d used in Florida to help Nixon purchase the San Clemente estate where the Nixons would spend the rest of their lives.
 When he moved back to California, Nixon sold his Florida properties.
 In 1982, the former Florida White House, which Bebe still lived next to, was used as a filming location for the Al Pacino movie Scarface.
-Scarface, of course, is a remake of a 1933 movie directed by… Howard Hughes.
+Scarface, of course, is a remake of a 1933 movie produced by… Howard Hughes.
 (The Florida White House was eventually knocked down in 2004.)

 Throughout the 1980s he kept a low profile.
 In 1990 he sold Key Biscayne Bank to the Panamanian Kardonski family, and retired to a life of leisure.